clarkeste/Echoes-Wiki-Site/content/Player Guide/How to Play/Character Creation Guide.md

   - Characters
   - Guide
 ---
 Welcome to the Character Creation Guide.
-This will guide you through the process of making a new [[Characteristics|Characteristic]] in the [[Echoes of the Departed|Legend of Zelda: Echoes of the Departed]].
+This will guide you through the process of making a new [[Character]] in [[Echoes of the Departed|the Legend of Zelda: Echoes of the Departed]].
 ## Where do I make my Character?
 [On this website!](https://www.rpgsessions.com/) It is convenient, pleasing to look at, and it automates a lot of the finer details.
 It’s called [[RPGSessions]].
 To get started, pick a [[Peoples|People]] and go its template sheet and copy it.
 That’ll be your starting template.